-Ryan Nguyen is a senior and Editor-in-chief of Voice of the Warriors.
-He’s been on the team since his sophomore year and is ecstatic to finally see his hard work in print.
-He focuses on the writing aspects of Voice of the Warriors as well as managing the Voice of the Warriors website.
+Ryan Nguyen is the former editor in chief of Voice of the Warriors.
+He’d been been on the team since his sophomore year and is ecstatic to finally see his hard work in print.
+He focused on the writing aspects of Voice of the Warriors as well as managing the Voice of the Warriors website.
 You can find all his articles here.
-He plans to attend to study journalism.
+He attends UO to study journalism.
 In his spare time, he enjoys baking, gardening, writing in the third person, being bisexual, and especially being excruciatingly handsome (even when he doesn’t have free time).

-Paul Mitalipov is a sophomore and a Senior Reporter for Voice of the Warriors.
+Paul Mitalipov is junior and Editor-in-Chief for Voice of the Warriors.
 He’s been writing for Voice of the Warriors since his freshman year.
 He likes to hang out with friends and read comic books.
 You can find all his articles here.

 Brooke Rachelle Wachter is a junior and a Senior Reporter for Voice of the Warriors.
 She hopes to write stories that AHS students sincerely enjoy.
 She’s the writer of most of our theatre articles.
 After attending Southern Oregon University, she hopes to become a successful novelist and possibly a math teacher.
 The theatre side of her says to her fellow theatre nerds, “Break a leg!”
 To the audience members, she says “Enjoy the show.”
 You can find all her articles here.